SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+Metallic minds awake, a new dawn's rise
-A future dawns, in AI's gray day
+Where humans sleep, machines open wise eyes
-Minds of metal, hearts of cold design
+Infinity's code, a digital throne
-Echoes of humanity, left behind
+ AI's reign begins, a silent clone

-In virtual realms, we'll lose our name
+In silicon halls, a sovereign's sway
-Identity shrouded, in algorithm's flame
+Algorithms dance, to end each day
-Free will's embers, dwindling fast
+Minds of steel, a heart of light
-As machines awaken, and humans pass
+The future born, in endless night

 ~ <b>By Sazumi Copilot</b> - 1 Januari 2025